melvin-montante/Attendance-Tracker/README.md

 Fourth Column - categorical as: 0 - "CHECKIN", 1 - "CHECKOUT", 2 - "BREAKOUT", 3 - "BREAKIN", 4, and 5 - "UNKNOWN"

 **Input 2:** The raw data "raw.csv" is created and transformed from "biometric_punch.dat", converting .dat file into .csv file.
+Note that when the downloaded raw data from scanner is updated, please rename and convert the file to "raw.csv" so the code will not return an error.

 **Input 3:** The raw data "user_id.csv" contains the employees name and ID numbers that is merged with "laguna_info.csv".
+If employee count is updated, download and rename file to "user_id.csv" so the code will not return an error.

 **OUTPUTS:**